Today In History logo TIH

 70

-Titus encircled Jerusalem with four Roman legions, beginning a five-month siege that would culminate in the destruction of the Second Temple.
-The fall of the city scattered the Jewish population across the Mediterranean, ending Jewish political sovereignty for nearly two thousand years and reshaping the faith's identity around diaspora life.
+Titus, son of Emperor Vespasian, encircled Jerusalem with four Roman legions, beginning a five-month siege that culminated in the destruction of the Second Temple and the burning of the city.
+The fall of Jerusalem scattered the Jewish population across the Mediterranean, ending Jewish political sovereignty in their homeland for nearly two thousand years.
+The temple's destruction reshaped Judaism itself, shifting the religion's center from sacrificial worship at a single site to the synagogue-based textual study and prayer that defines the faith today.

 966